Sarah Mapps Douglass: Teaching

+Female Literary Association

-Douglass also helped found the Female Literary Association (FLA) in 1831, a group of African-American women dedicated to improving their skills and deepening their identification with slave sisters.
+Douglass also helped found the Female Literary Association (FLA) in 1831, a group of free African American women dedicated to improving their skills and deepening their identification with enslaved black women.
 Black literary societies like this one began forming in urban Northern cities in the late 1820s and early 1830s.
 These societies turned to reading as an invaluable method of acquiring knowledge and to writing as a means of asserting identity, recording information, and communicating with a black public that ranged from the literate to the semi-literate to the illiterate.
 Societies were based on the idea that for the welfare and survival of the community, individuals had to come together in larger groups that would both create a sense of national identity and collective spirit and would extend essential knowledge to the black community, both free and enslaved.

-Douglass was one of the FLA's leaders, and the FLA was the first social libraries specially for African-American women.
+Douglass was one of the FLA's leaders, and the FLA was the first social libraries specially for African American women.
 The FLA provided a space for Black women to share important readings they found as well as their own writings.
 The Female Literary Association encouraged self-improvement through education for both the literate and illiterate and to both the free and enslaved.
 Education was to challenge white beliefs in the intellectual inferiority of African Americans.
 Douglass and the women of the Association believed that the "cultivation of intellectual powers" was the greatest human pursuit, because God had bestowed those powers and talents.
-It was their duty as women and African Americans to use those talents to try to break down the existing divides between African Americans and Whites, and to fight for equal rights to advance their race.
+It was their duty as women and African Americans to use those talents to try to break down the existing divides between African Americans and Whites, and to fight for equal rights for people of color.